endlessm/eos-app-manager/doc/design.rst

 ###############################

-Each application has an ‘app_id’ and lives in a pre-defined, designated place for applications, which is in `/endless/{app_id}`
+Each application has an ‘app_id’ and lives in a pre-defined, designated place for applications, which is in `/endless/{app_id}`.

-Crucially, this location is outside of OSTree’s control, since we want the update process for the apps to be separate from that of the general OS.
-The `/endless` directory will really be a link to `/var/endless` much like `/home` links to `/var/home` in OSTree.
+The `/endless` directory is typically setup as an overlayfs of `/var/endless` and `/var/endless-extra`.
+This allows the apps to reside outside of OSTree's control and provides a transparent mapping between two storage locations if `/var/endless-extra` is a mount of a secondary filesystem.

 There are several metadata files related to applications, which need to live in a common directory so that the OS can find them.
 So we will also have the